scalazone/content/topics/collections/lists.md

 ## Performance Comparison with Vectors

 In comparison, none of `Vector`s operations are proportional to the size of the collection, all being guaranteed to complete in fewer than a small, fixed number of operations.
-But accessing the first element of a `Vector` will require more operations than accessing the first element of a `List`, so it will be slower, as will constructing a new `Vector` by prepeding an element to the start of the `Vector`, simply because `List`s are structurally optimized for precisely these operations.
+But accessing the first element of a `Vector` will require more operations than accessing the first element of a `List`, so it will be slower, as will constructing a new `Vector` by prepending an element to the start of the `Vector`, simply because `List`s are structurally optimized for precisely these operations.

 But the guarantee that `Vector` provides is very useful for understanding scalability of operations.
 The guarantee assures us that operations on `Vector`s will have more _predictable_ performance than those on `List`s as the number of elements we store within them grows, even if the performance of `Vector`s is notably worse for smaller-sized collections.

 Often, the biggest challenge when learning Scala's collections is knowing the performance characteristics of their methods.
 This requires practice and experience, and even then the analysis can be difficult and